mkordas/mkordas.github.io/_posts/2016-07-26-multiple-commits-pr.md

 Moreover, commit with just a bugfix makes immediately obvious what was the real functional problem.
 It is not lost in between refactoring or other not-related changes and can be reviewed separately with a greater care.

+Of course, you can still squash commits just before merge if reasonable.
+GitHub recently even introduced the "Confirm squash and merge" button that allows to preserve development commits, but only one squashed commit with adjusted title and description goes to the master branch.

-So do not follow the rule to make just one commit per PR blindly and always choose sweet spot of the number of commits.
+So do not follow the rules to make just one or many commits per PR blindly and always choose the sweet spot.